The Third International Conference on English Studies

 For information on how to reach Novi Sad by car it is advisable to consult www.viamichelin.com.

 Taking a taxi is cheap and reliable.
-For most destinations the ride costs between 150 and 200 Serbian dinars (RSD), or between c.
-1.5 and c.
-2 euros (EUR), by the current average rate of exchange.
-In most cases you have to pay in cash, although some companies (Nacionalni taxi) take credit cards as well.
+For most destinations the ride costs costs between 250 and 400 Serbian dinars (RSD), or between c.
+2 and c.
+3 euros (EUR), by the current average rate of exchange.
+You have to pay in cash.

 There is a wide range of quality accommodation for you to choose from in Novi Sad.
 Below is the list of reasonably priced hotels and hostels, most of which are within easy reach from the university.
 For room details, phone numbers and addresses follow the links.